3, Triq ix-Xatt

 3, Triq ix-Xatt was a nineteenth-century building in Marsaskala, Malta.
 Built during the Crown Colony of Malta, it was a vernacular structure which appears in an iconic 1885 photo of the former fishing village - prior development into a residential and holiday location.
 It was among the few old buildings in the area at one time, which at some point became a residence until it became vacant.

 Being at one side in a development zone and on another side in a conservation area made the latter irrelevant, according to some Planning Authority (PA) regulations.
 It thus became subjected to demolition and re-development, and the Superintendence for Cultural Property found no objection by claiming that it has vernacular characteristics with no detailed design.

-The initial observation and decisions taken by the PA and the Superintendence have received waves of criticism to demolish the building, to replace it with another double purpose building - with NGOs, the local council, residents and interesting parties reaching out information and file opposition to proceed with the proposed development.
+The initial observation and decisions taken by the PA and the Superintendence have received waves of criticism to demolish the building, to replace it with another double purpose building - with NGOs, the local council, residents and parties spreading out information and opposition about the development.
 The building was demolished gradually in 2018.